 From Wyoming: Take Interstate 90 eastbound to US 85, exit 17.
 Turn right onto US 85.
 This will take you to Deadwood.

 From the south: Take US 385 north out of Nebraska.
 It ends in Deadwood.
 From southern Wyoming, follow US 85 to Deadwood.

 From the north: Follow US 85 south from North Dakota.
 It will lead directly to Deadwood.
 It merges with Interstate 90 briefly in Spearfish, South Dakota.

 Deadwood poker rooms

-There are four poker rooms in Deadwood.
+There are two poker rooms in Deadwood.
 Each has its own unique qualities.
 All rake 10% up to $5 and take 10% of tournament fees for the house.